NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   Then edit your openssl.cnf file and edit the ``certificate`` variable to point to your new root certificate ``ca.crt``.

-  For testing purposes only, the OpenVPN distribution includes a sample CA certificate (ca.crt).
-Of course you should never use the test certificates and test keys distributed with OpenVPN in a production environment, since by virtue of the fact that they are distributed with OpenVPN, they are totally insecure.
+  For testing purposes only, the spotify distribution includes a sample CA certificate (ca.crt).
+Of course you should never use the test certificates and test keys distributed with spotify in a production environment, since by virtue of the fact that they are distributed with spotify, they are totally insecure.

 --capath dir
   Directory containing trusted certificates (CAs and CRLs).
 Not available